 First of all, the relevant regulations for unmanned balloon flights are found in the Federal Code of Regulations under Title 14, Chapter I, Subchapter F, Part 101, often referred to simply as Part 101.
 Here you can find regulations for not only unmanned balloon flights like the HAPP, but also moored balloons, kites, amateur rockets, and model aircraft.

-As a rough summary, if your balloon payload is small enough, you are exempt from any further coordination with the FAA as long as you don't go launching in restricted airspace, for example, near an airport (mainly Class B, C, or D airspace).
+As a rough summary, if your balloon payload is small enough, you are exempt from any further coordination with the FAA as long as you don't go launching in restricted airspace such as near an airport (mainly Class B, C, or D airspace).
 The limit is 2.7 kg or 6 pounds.
 Because the HAPP weights 11 kg, we are not exempt, and we must do some coordination before and during the mission.
-Incidentally, I learned from the FAA that some balloon payloads can literally weigh tons, so having a heavy payload does not mean you can't get permission to fly!
+Incidentally, I learned from the FAA that some balloon payloads can literally weigh tons, so having a heavy payload does not mean you can't get permission to fly.

 Based on my conversations with the FAA during April and May of 2018, I can report that the FAA is not happy with the current regulations, which apparently were written over 40 years ago when the skies were quite a bit less crowded than they are today.
-They expect new regulations to be issued "soon."
+My contact at FAA expects new regulations to be issued "soon."
 The new regulations will most likely require the use of transponders on balloon payloads so that Air Route Traffic Control Centers (ARTCCs, formerly called "Air Traffic Control") can see the balloons on radar.
-Civilian radar technology today does not generally allow ARTCC to see balloons due to their small radar cross sections, and ARTCC does not like surprises in the air!
+Civilian radar technology does not generally allow ARTCC to see balloons today due to their small radar cross sections, and ARTCC does not like surprises in the air!

-The first mission flight for the HAPP is in Southeast Michigan / Northern Ohio, and unfortunately that falls near the intersection of three different ARTCCs: Cleveland Center (ZOB), Chicago Center (ZAU), and Indianapolis Center (ZID).
-I say "unfortunate" because it means the flight must be coordinated with all three centers!
+The first mission flight for the HAPP is in Southeast Michigan / Northern Ohio, and unfortunately that falls near the intersection of three different ARTCC zones: Cleveland Center (ZOB), Chicago Center (ZAU), and Indianapolis Center (ZID).
+I say "unfortunately" because it means the flight must be coordinated with all three centers.